leirbag95/Traffic-Simulator/README.md

 ---

+These kind of GameObject represent the direction of the road, in fact each *Road GameObject* has a peer of Node.

 1. **TB** : TOP to the BOTTOM
 2. **BT** : BOTTOM to the TOP
 3. **RL** : RIGHT to the LEFT